Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be transferred across the external memory interface within a second.
-It is worked out by multiplying the card's interface width by its memory clock speed.
-In the case of DDR type RAM, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be moved past the external memory interface in one second.
+It's worked out by multiplying the interface width by its memory speed.
+In the case of DDR memory, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
 The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate is also dependant on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
+This number is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of Raster Operations Pipelines by the the core clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate is also dependant on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices